cjherman6/rf_implementation/README.md

 ### Removing Redundant Features:

-Another great insight is to use a correlation matrix along with a dendrogram to identify any redundant features:
+Another great method to reduce dimensions is to use a correlation matrix along with a dendrogram to identify any redundant features:

 ![Feature Importance after Dropping Values](https://s3.amazonaws.com/chermsbucket/rf_imp_folder/dendrogram.png)

 We can see that there are a lot of variables that are very closely related (e.g. saleYear & saleElapsed, Grouser_Tracks & Coupler_System, etc.).
-We can use a similar method that we used in feature importance and test to see the models accuracy when these features are removed.
+We can use a similar method that we used in feature importance and test to see the models accuracy when redundant features are removed.

 **We are now at a point where we have reduced the models dimensionality without sacrificing any accuracy.**